Gamecube games rewired to use the Wii Controls. I finally get to play Metroid Prime 1 & 2.

 Consistent and alert readers of this space will recall that back in September I declared a “sci-fi free fourth quarter,” intending to use the last three months of 2008 to catch up on some books without robots in them that I had meant to read but never actually had.
 While this ended up as a total success, I never actually got around to writing reviews for the blog, like I intended.
 But, under the basic aegis of "better late than never,", here we are.

 Never one to start slow, I opened up with Shakespeare’s Henry IV, part 1.
-(I’ll leave the
+(I’ll leave the plot summary to wikipedia.)

 Look, am I going to loose my English Minor street cred if I say I didn’t think Falstaff was funny?
 Great character, well written, interesting actions – but not funny.
 I could see how a talented comic actor could really milk the character for some humor, but the lines as written – not funny.
 Whoever played Falstaff on the stage for the first time must have really made an impression because I can’t believe anyone could read the script and say “comic genius!”